Common Name: Chinese fringe-flower

 No serious insect or disease problems.
 Root rot may occur in poorly drained clay soils.
 Consider elevated plantings.
 Chlorosis may occur in neutral to alkaline soils.
 Mites may cause foliage to yellow.
 Watch for aphids.

-Borders, screens or foundations.
+Specimen or small groups.
+Foundations.
+Hedges or screens.
+Borders.
 Woodland gardens.
 Containers in the St. Louis area.